-We hope that you had a successful fall semester and are ready for an engaging and exciting spring at Georgia State!
+We hope that you had a successful summer and are ready for an engaging and exciting fall at Georgia State!
 As a campus center, CETL continues to support the university community in the best practices of engaged teaching and learning.
 We serve as a resource for all instructors, from first-time graduate assistants and part time instructors, to seasoned faculty, and offer a variety of professional development opportunities and workshops that are open to the entire Georgia State community including all Perimeter campuses.

 A few highlights of our programming that we are excited to share include the new CETL Teaching for Social Justice speaker series that brings faculty and students together to discuss challenging and important issues and ATL Studies/Atlanta Maps, which supports the creation of projects infusing digital literacy with pedagogy.
 We have several new active learning classrooms that instructors can apply to teach in, and we have expanded our Scholarship of Teaching & Learning (SoTL) research support.

 Our Faculty-Teaching & Learning Communities (Faculty-TaLCs) continue this fall: